 The article also includes an interesting architectural metaphor for the trilogy - "a tale of different levels: the heights of the city, the street level and the underground of caves and sewers".
 Nolan adds that "the thematic idea is that the superficial positivity is being eaten away from underneath; we tried to make that quite literal."

 Next up, the film's complete 49-page production notes have gone online.
 Also, fourteen minutes of Hans Zimmer's score is out but it's not one piece - rather it is 60 seconds from each of the numbers on the official soundtrack strung together into one clip.
-That clip can be found at Youtube.

 Finally a new app is up on iTunes which maps Batman, Bane and Catwoman masks to your photos.
 There's also two new posters for the film - an IMAX promo poster, and a Bane-themed viral poster.
 Both are included below: